lineality/csv_to_dynamodb_aws_lambda_python_env/README.md

 9. It will automatically create the data table, the fields, and the data-types, including the primary-key field.
 10. It should be flexibly an (optionally) all-inside-AWS solution, not requiring anyone to have additional special hardware or software, and also allow steps to be done outside of AWS such as analyzing a .csv and the metadata on your local computer.
 11. It should help with generating unique primary key fields(columns).
+12. It should soft-time-out for jobs involving very large datasets
+13. It should allow a no-pandas mode to avoid formatting issues
+14. It should allow for as many data types as possible
+15. It should allow for specific secondary sort key creation

 ### Brief instructions for deployment and use of this tool:
 #### Recombine the zipped uploadable python environment and upload it into an AWS Lambda Function. ( See this guide for splitting and recombining zip archives: https://github.com/lineality/linux_make_split_zip_archive_multiple_small_parts_for_AWS )